mxgmn/WaveFunctionCollapse/README.md

 Note that the unrestrained knot tileset (with all 5 tiles being allowed) is not interesting for WFC, because you can't run into a situation where you can't place a tile.
 We call tilesets with this property "easy".
 For example, Wang tilesets are easy.
 Without special heuristics easy tilesets don't produce interesting global arrangements, because correlations of tiles in easy tilesets quickly fall off with a distance.

-Btw, a lot of cool Wang tilesets can be found on [cr31's site](http://s358455341.websitehome.co.uk/stagecast/wang/tiles_e.html).
+Many interesting Wang tilesets can be found on [cr31's site](http://s358455341.websitehome.co.uk/stagecast/wang/tiles_e.html).
 Consider the "Dual" 2-edge tileset there.
 How can it generate knots (without t-junctions, not easy) while being easy?
 The answer is, it can only generate a narrow class of knots, it can't produce an arbitrary knot.

 ## Higher dimensions
-WFC algorithm in higher dimensions works completely the same way as in dimension 2, though performance becomes a big issue.
+WFC algorithm in higher dimensions works completely the same way as in dimension 2, though performance becomes an issue.
 These voxel models were generated with N=2 overlapping tiled model using 5x5x5 and 5x5x2 blocks and additional heuristics (height, density, curvature, ...).

 <p align="center"><img alt="voxels" src="http://i.imgur.com/hsqPdQl.png"></p>